Dr. Jody Paul

 Artificial Intelligence Bibliographies

-Note that you receive an e-mail account and Internet access by virtue of being a student at MSCD.
-(See: http://www.mscd.edu)
+Note that all course participants receive an e-mail account and Internet access by virtue of being students at MSCD.
+(See: http://www.mscd.edu) Use of e-mail and the World Wide Web are required for a successful experience in this course.

-You are encouraged to make use of electronic mail to contact me often: jody@computer.org
+You are encouraged to make use of electronic mail to contact me often.

-You will be expected to read and write programs using Lisp-derivative languages (such as Scheme) and Prolog.
-You are encouraged to take advantage of the extensive on-line information and tools.
+Participants will have the opportunity to read and write programs using conventional languages (such as Java and C), functional languages (such as Scheme and Lisp), and Logic-based languages (such as Prolog).
+You are encouraged to take advantage of the extensive on-line information, tutorials and tools to help support your use of these languages.

 Scheme, Lisp & Prolog Info: